 What is a Zygoma (Zygomatic) Implant?

-A zygoma implant, also called zygomatic implant, is a technique we recommend for patients who do not have adequate bone in the upper jaw to place the implant.
+A zygoma implant, also called the zygomatic implant, is a technique we recommend for patients who do not have adequate bone in the upper jaw to place the implant.
 Zygomatic bones are strong and thick enough to allow placement of dental implants.
-We can construct fixed dentures for our patients with this technique using custom-made implants, measuring 4.5-5 cm in length.
+We can produce fixed dentures for our patients with this technique using custom-made implants, measuring 4.5-5 cm in length.

 How is a Zygomatic Implant Placed?